Our Friendly Gardeners

 Laura is the Founder of Goody Foody Gardens.
-As a working mum to a brood of 3, she shares the same concerns as most parents; plastic food packaging, too much screen time, not outdoors enough, a healthy diet.
-That's why, while on maternity leave in 2013, she attempted to grow her own vegetables in the garden.
-She had no knowledge, no time to do the research and gave up when she returned to work.
+As a working mum of 3, she shares the same concerns as most parents; plastic food packaging, too much screen time, getting outdoors, a healthy diet.

-In 2017 she met Brenda, an expert Horticulturalist, and started to learn how to make it work.
-She launched Goody Foody in 2020 after a successful Crowdfunder and is still very much on her own learning journey.
-Everyday is a school day and her aspiration is for every garden in the UK to have their own veg patch and the basic skills to grow them.
+In 2017 she set out to help families like her learn how to grow their own food at home.
+She launched Goody Foody Gardens in 2020 after a successful Crowdfunder and is still very much on her own learning journey.
+Everyday is a school day and her aspiration is for every garden in the UK to have a veg patch and for everyone to have the basic skills to grow them.

 I grew up in a city but spend every holiday at a farm of another branch of my family.
 They had switched to organic/ bio-dynamic in 1974 - well ahead of the majority.
-All we children were involved in various ways, helping with harvesting, weeding, scaring the starlings away, planting and cooking!
+As children we were involved in various ways, helping with harvesting, weeding, scaring the starlings away, planting and cooking!
 That's how I knew that a tiny seed can provide several meals for a whole family!
-But also that plants need a little love and care and encouragment and protection to be healthy.
+But also that plants need a little love and care and encouragement and protection to be healthy.

 I have gardened whenever I had access to a patch of land, growing fruit, vegetables, herbs and flowers.
 At fifty, I studied Horticulture at college (and got a distinction).
 My practicum had been with the Krishna Eco Farm in Lesmahagow, famous for their gentle and respectful use of resources.
 Since then, I have been working within horticulture and meeting keen gardeners every day.

 "I love passing on my knowledge to everyone I meet."